Seth-Sandy/SandipanSeth_PPT_Assessment/Task21_Entra_ID/README.md

-# Disk Partitioning
+# Entra ID Integration
-Attaches a new EBS volume to a Windows instance, initializes it using Disk Management, and formats it with NTFS for immediate storage use.
+Creates a new user by the help of root user with IAM module.